 How to Store and Reheat Leftovers

-- Fridge: Allow extras to cool down to room temperature, then transfer it to an airtight container.
+- Fridge: Allow extra no peek beef stew to cool down, then transfer it to an airtight container.
 You can keep the leftovers in the refrigerator for up to 3-4 days.

 - Freezer: If you want to store leftovers for longer, you can freeze them.
 To do so, allow the dish to cool completely, then transfer it to a freezer-safe container or resealable freezer bag.
 It’s best to divide the leftovers into smaller portions before freezing so that you can thaw only what you need.
 You can keep the beef tips in the freezer for up to 3 months.

 When you’re ready to eat the leftovers, thaw them in the refrigerator overnight if frozen.
 To reheat, you can either use a microwave or heat it up in a pot on the stove over low heat, stirring occasionally until it’s heated through.
 If the sauce has become too thick or dry, you can add a little bit of beef broth or water to thin it out.

 No Peek Beef Tips

 - 2 pounds sirloin or tenderloin beef, cubed